-- Candidates will be expected to prepare for training sessions and assessments independently and to participate fully in any training activities.
-This is so that all attendees get the most benefit from the sessions. - Whilst there is a dedicated BTT programme team to answer any administrative queries, BPP does not offer personal tutors for this programme. - BTT candidates are expected to prepare by familiarising themselves with the syllabus and the BSB Handbook. - All queries should be directed to BTT@bpp.com to see if the BTT team will be able to assist.
-If a candidate has academic queries, they are welcome to send an email and the BTT team may be able to request the answer from a tutor, but this cannot be guaranteed.
+- You will be expected to prepare for training sessions and assessments independently and to participate fully in any training activities.
+This is so that all attendees get the most benefit from the sessions. - Whilst there is a dedicated BTT programme team to answer any administrative queries, BPP does not offer personal tutors for this programme. - You are expected to prepare by familiarising yourself with the syllabus and the BSB Handbook. - All queries should be directed to BTT@bpp.com to see if the BTT team will be able to assist.
+If you have an academic query, please send an email and the BTT team may be able to request the answer from a tutor, but this cannot be guaranteed.